geoloe/report_file_server/README.md

 ## Usage

 Once the plugin is installed and OpenSearch Dashboards is running, the **Reports File Server** will automatically be active.
-All pdfs that are under the current home directory in a folder called "reports" will be fetched for the the user to download over the GUI.
+All pdfs that are under the current mnt directory in a folder called "reports" will be fetched for the the user to download over the GUI.
-Please use `cat /etc/passwd` to check which is the current home directory for OSD.
-It usually is `/usr/share/opensearch-dashboards`.
-Then create a reports folder with the necessary permissions (e.g. chmod 755) and the files can be downloaded.
+Files under /mnt/reports will be available in the GUI.
+You can create a reports folder with the necessary permissions (e.g. chmod 755) and the files can be downloaded.

+### Note

 Please note that in order to separate files from each tenant the names of the pdfs need to have the tenant name configured (case-insensitive).
 So for instance:

 admin.pdf.
 Will only be available for the admin tenant.

+Files with `[DAILY]` will be filtered and displayed onder the daily reports tab.
+Files with `[MONTHLY]` will be filtered and displayed onder the monthly reports tab.

 All pdfs need to be in the same "reports" folder without subfolders.
 If not the files won't be available.